Working with Environments

 Activating environments is essential to making the software in environments work well (or sometimes at all!).
 Activation of an environment does two things.

-- Adds entries to
+- Adds entries to $PATHfor the environment.

-for the environment. - Runs any activation scripts that the environment may contain.
+- Runs any activation scripts that the environment may contain.

 Step 2 is particularly important as activation scripts are how packages can set arbitrary environment variables that may

 be necessary for their operation.
-You activate the basic-scipy-env
+You activate the basic-scipy-env environment by name using the activate command.

 $ conda activate basic-scipy-env